-In this beautiful February, 1943 photo above, my mother Jean is leaning against my father's 1939 Ford Convertible.
+In the left photo, which was in my baby book, the photo shows my mother Jean posing with my father, Richard Charles Bertonneau.
+On the back of these 2 photos above, my mother wrote, February 1943, Pasadena, California.
+Both Bud & my mother Jean lived in Pasadena then.
+My mother looks happy, but Bud looks unhappy.
+Who knows why, it is just too long ago for any good answers!
+The photo appears to me to have been taken by a Kodak Brownie camera, as they were very popular during this time, but the Kodak Brownie was an economical fixed focus camera, so their image quality was never good.
+Could the black 2 door sedan parked out front belong to Bud?
+I will never know the answer to that question s they are now both dead.
+The left photo, which was dated February, 1943, shows my mother Jean leaning against my father's 1939 Ford Convertible, the most expensive model Ford made and it appears that his convertible has every possible option that Ford offered.
+That 2nd. photo appears to have been taken by a much better camera.
 We were attacked by the Japanese on December 7, 1941, so this photo was taken during WAR time!
 Everything was highly rationed by the time this photo was taken, so that may explain the terrible condition of the tires on my fathers Ford convertible.
 I was born on November 8, 1943.
 Depending on which February day this photo was taken, my mother is 1-3 weeks pregnant with me in this photo.
 Being that both Jean & Bud were living in Pasadena when this photo was taken, it appears to have been taken on the then famous (to Pasadena people) Christmas Tree lane in Pasadena.
-This long, North-South road was lined on both sides with beautiful homes and every December, the people who lived on this street decorated the big, pine trees in front of their homes with all kinds of Christmas lights and other Christmas decorations.
+This long, North-South road was lined on both sides with beautiful homes and huge, old pine trees.
+Every December, the people who lived on this street decorated those big trees in front of their homes with all kinds of Christmas lights and other Christmas decorations.
 I remember my parents taking me & my brother to "Lets go see the lights on Christmas tree lane."
-Note that even this famous place still was not paved when this photo was taken.
+Note that even this famous place in Pasadena, the road was still not paved when this photo was taken.

 If you are a car buff, you may already know that the 1939 Ford was the last year for 2 items.
 Do you have any idea what the 2 new features that came standard on the 1940 Fords, that this 1939 Ford did not have?
 What are the 6 optional accessory items shown on this Ford?
 The answers are at the bottom of this page.
 Below is some history about my mother's family.

-The above is a wedding photo of Hallie & Riley, married on April 24, 1917 in Lyons, Kansas.
+The above is a wedding photo of my mother's parents, Hallie & Riley They were married on April 24, 1917 in Lyons, Kansas.
 Riley Oscar Welch was born on March 4, 1892 & his family was from England.
 Hallie Dora Paul was born on March 27, 1888 & her family was from Germany.
 So, with that information, it is easy to deduct that Riley was 25 & Hallie was 29 when they married.

 A research done by George Sparrow published in the Chelsea Standard Newspaper in May 12, 2010 about the Welch automobile being built in Chelsea, Michigan by 2 Welch brothers, Fred & A. R Welch.
 "The 2 Welch bothers set up a bicycle shop in Chelsea in 1901 and soon began experimenting with automobile engines.
 They put together a car to test their engines and had it ready for the road that year.
 They had such success that they offered the Welch “Tourist” at the Chicago auto show in 1903.
 The Chelsea Manufacturing Company built the Welch car.
 Unfortunately, within the next year financial problems cropped up and the Chelsea plant was closed.
 Above is a newspaper clipping photo of the 1903 Welch Automobile, their first year of production.